Oma's Traditional Roast Duck Recipe ❤️

-This German roast duck recipe is so easy to make for your traditional Christmas dinner.
+This German roast duck recipe is so easy to make for your traditional holiday dinner.
 With very little work, it goes into the oven and you have time to make all the trimmings.
-For me, that's potato dumplings and red cabbage.
+For me, that's potato dumplings (with roasted bread crouton inside) and red cabbage.

 I was surprised how easy it was to make duck this way.
 I know I've seen it done various ways to remove some of the fat by poking the skin with a fork either before or during the roasting time.